University of Sussex

 Over the year you will be placed in two different schools and will be required to successfully complete both placements.
 Additional assessments are via a Masters level essay submitted in late February and an innovative Viva style Masters level exit interview at the end of the course.

-At a Sussex selection day candidates would usually expect to;
+As part of the interview process Sussex candidates would usually expect to;

-- Listen to a talk giving further information about the course with an opportunity to ask questions
+- Listen to a video talk giving further information about the Sussex course

-- Have an individual interview with a Sussex tutor and an experienced teacher from a partner school
+- Have an individual online interview, usually via Zoom, with a Sussex tutor and an experienced teacher from a partnership school

-Showing an awareness the curriculum and school life is part of the selection process so candidates may wish to prepare themselves by spending some time in an appropriate school setting for the subject/phase they intend to teach beforehand.
+Showing an awareness the curriculum and school life is part of the selection process so if logistically possible candidates may wish to prepare themselves by spending some time in an appropriate school setting for the subject/phase they intend to teach beforehand.

 How school placements work

 Our Full-time Course

 You will undertake two periods of Professional Practice in two contrasting schools over the academic year September to June, training to teach in Key Stage 3 (11-14) and Key Stage 4 (14-16) with enhancement opportunities at Key Stage 5 (16-18).

 Placement 1: End of September to February halfterm.